Design Industry Insights that We Bet You Never Knew!

 Stage 6: Implement

-At the implementation step, designers return back to the design brief and use it to evaluate the products.
-They would have to consider if the product solves the problems that they were supposed to solve.
+At the implementation step, designers return to the design brief and use it to evaluate the products.
+They would have to consider if the product solves the problems that they were supposed to resolve.
 The product would be thoroughly analyzed whether it has successfully solved the issue.
 Furthermore, it gives test users a chance to try it out and review the product.

 Stage 7: Learn